hms-dbmi/Access-to-Data-using-PIC-SURE-API/NHLBI_BioData_Catalyst/README.md

 # *NHLBI BioData Catalyst®*
 *NHLBI BioData Catalyst® (BDC)* is a cloud-based platform providing tools, applications, and workflows in secure workspaces.
 By increasing access to data and innovative data analysis capabilities, *BDC* accelerates efficient biomedical research that drives discovery and scientific advancement, leading to novel diagnostic tools, therapeutics, and prevention strategies for heart, lung, blood, and sleep disorders.

-As part of BDC, the PIC-SURE platform has been integrating clinical and genomic datasets funded by the National Heart Lung and Blood Institute (NHLBI).
+As part of *BDC*, the PIC-SURE platform has been integrating clinical and genomic datasets funded by the National Heart Lung and Blood Institute (NHLBI).

 ## PIC-SURE API Overview
 The main goal of the PIC-SURE Application Programming Interface (API) is to provide a simple and reliable way to work with restricted-access data from NHLBI Trans-Omics for Precision Medicine (TOPMed) and TOPMed related studies that are part of *BDC*.
 Each individual study is accessible in a unique, easy to use, tabular format directly in an R or python environment.
 The API allows also to query studies subset, based on patients matching specified criteria, as well as to retrieve a cohort that has been created using the [PIC-SURE user interface (UI)](https://picsure.biodatacatalyst.nhlbi.nih.gov).
 Additionally, the TOPMed Data Coordinating Center curation team has harmonized 43 specific phenotype variables across multiple TOPMed studies, which are  accessible directly through the PIC-SURE API.